HOME OF BEAUTIFUL BEACHES & SPICY FOOD

 History lovers looking to explore and witness the results of Portuguese influence on the city.

 Suspension bridge fanatics.

 Inhaca is also great for eco-tourists.
-It is home a variety of habitats such as woodlands, evergreen forest, grass plains, sand flats and mangrove spots.
-All of which are habituated by a number of beautiful and unique bird species, like the Golden Rumped Trinketbird, the Greater Flamingo and the Mangrove Kingfisher.
+It is home to a variety of habitats such as woodlands, evergreen forest, grass plains, sand flats and mangrove spots.
+All of these are habituated by several beautiful and unique bird species, like the Golden Rumped Trinketbird, the Greater Flamingo and the Mangrove Kingfisher.

-Snorkelers and divers wanting to dive among beautiful and unusual marine life.
+Snorkelers and divers who want to dive among beautiful and unusual marine life.

 Families looking for a fun, beach holiday.

 Eco-tourists in search of interesting and diverse flora and fauna.

 Bazaruto Archipelago is made up of five islands with pristine beaches, incredible marine life and unique ecosystems.
 Bazaruto is relatively isolated from the mainland of Mozambique.
 As a result, nature has bloomed in full force.
 You can spot fish eagles and pink flamingoes, leatherback and green turtles, dolphins, rays, 2,000 tropical fish species, and the unique, rare dugong.
 The flagship species of the archipelago, Bazaruto sustains the largest refuge population of dugongs in the Western Indian Ocean.

 Bazaruto’s islands encompass an extraordinary diversity of habitats – coral reefs, seagrass meadows, sand dunes, miombo woodlands and mangrove forests.
 The beaches have sugar-white sand and azure waters and are perfect for those looking to relax and those looking for adventure alike.